Jewish cuisine: Modern era

 In the United States, in particular, Jewish cooking (and the cookbooks that recorded and guided it) evolved in ways that illuminate changes in the role of Jewish women and the Jewish home.

 Jewish cuisine has also played a big part in shaping the restaurant scene in the West, in particular in the UK and US.
 Israeli cuisine in particular has become a niche food trend in the UK, with Israeli restaurants now opening up sister restaurants in London and beyond.

 In the 1930s there were four Jewish bakeries in Minneapolis within a few blocks of each other baking bagels and other fresh breads.
 Jewish families purchased challah loaves for their Sabbath meal at one North Side bakery.
 There were two kosher meat markets and four Jewish delicatessens, one of which began distribution for what would become Sara Lee frozen cheesecakes.
 The delis sold sandwiches like corned beef and salami.

-In Chicago Jewish immigrants from eastern Europe ate a type of oatmeal cereal called krupnik that sometimes had barley, potatoes and fat added, and milk when it was available.
-Orthodox Jews continued to observe kashrut.
-Sweatshop laborers carried bagels, knish and herring to work.